Our Best Barbecue Side DishesFrom potato salad to hush puppies, prepare these delicious dishes.

 These tender, shrublike perennials offer colorful tubular blossoms from spring to fall.
 They hold up well in heat, but they must have good drainage.
-Where stems are not killed to the ground by frost, shear to about 6 in. high in late winter.
+Where stems are not killed to the ground by frost, shear to about 6 inches high in late winter.

-- Open growth to 2 ft. tall, 23 ft. wide, with branches sparsely foliaged in elongated, heart-shaped, inch-long, dark green leaves that take on an attractive purplish cast in cool weather.
+- Open growth to 2 feet tall, 23 feet wide, with branches sparsely foliaged in elongated, heart-shaped, inch-long, dark green leaves that take on an attractive purplish cast in cool weather.

-D. suberecta.
-HUMMINGBIRD PLANT.
-Zones LS, CS, TS; USDA 8-11.
-Native to Uruguay.
-Woody-based perennial 2 ft. tall, 1 ft. wide, with grayish green, softly downy leaves 13 in. long and about half as wide.
-Summertime clusters of bright orange-red, 1-in.-long flowers attract hummingbirds.
-Moderate to regular water.
+- Woody-based perennial 2 feet tall, 1 feet wide, with grayish green, softly downy leaves 13 inches long and about half as wide.

 - Summertime clusters of bright orange-red, 1 inches-long flowers attract hummingbirds.